-Katherine Dugan an Assistant Professor of Religion in the Humanities Department at Springfield College.
+Katherine Dugan an Associate Professor of Religious Studies in the Humanities & Social Sciences Department at Springfield College in Western Massachusetts.
 She studies American Religions with a specialization in contemporary Catholicism in the U.S. She teaches courses on American religion, world religions, and Catholicism.
 She received a BA from the College of St. Benedict and a Masters of Theological Studies from Harvard Divinity School.
 Katherine earned her Ph.D. in Religious Studies from Northwestern University in 2015.

 Katherine’s research interests are in religious experience, women in religion, and the intersection of religious practice and American culture.
 Her first book, Millennial Missionaries: How a Group of Young Catholics is Making Catholicism Cool (Oxford University Press 2019), is an ethnographic study of young adults who commit to two years evangelizing on college campuses in the U.S. She argues that missionaries’ prayer forms and devotional practices shape their subjectivities.
 Her research has been funded by the Cushwa Center for American Catholicism at the University of Notre Dame, The Graduate School Graduate Research Grant, and presented at meetings of the American Academy of Religion, the Society for the Anthropology of Religion, and the American Catholic Historical Association.

-Katherine has also taught a wide range of courses in Religious Studies, as a Visiting Assistant Professor in the Department of Religious Studies at Northwestern University and as a Lecturer at the University of Illinois-Chicago, including “Religion and Sports, “Women and Religion in the U.S.,” “Chicago Catholicism: A Case Study,” “Introduction to Religion,” “Introduction to Christianity,” “Contemporary American Catholicism,” and a survey course on the history of Catholicism in the U.S. She earned a Teaching Certificate from the Searle Center for Advancing Learning and Teaching.
-As a scholar committed to cross-disciplinary cooperation, she has developed several interdisciplinary teaching workshops with other graduate students as a Graduate Teaching Fellow.
-Katherine developed skills as a teacher of graduate students as a Graduate Writing Fellow.
+Katherine has also taught a wide range of courses in Religious Studies, as a Visiting Assistant Professor in the Department of Religious Studies at Northwestern University and as a Lecturer at the University of Illinois-Chicago.
+She earned a Teaching Certificate from the Searle Center for Advancing Learning and Teaching..

 (Photo credit: Dreaming Tree Photography)